Motion to Suppress Evidence

 Accused New Jersey drunk drivers often fear that an incriminating chemical test result or other evidence means a slam-dunk conviction, but that's just not the case.
 Evidence isn't automatically admissible - the prosecutor must meet specific legal requirements.
 An experienced New Jersey drunk driving defense attorney will examine each piece of evidence in a New Jersey DWI / DUI case to determine whether it can be suppressed.

-Call Levow DWI Law at 877-593-1717 to discuss any and all issues related to your New Jersey DWI / DUI arrest and prosecution.
-Or, email us at firstname.lastname@example.org.
+We offer a free consultation.
+Please call Levow DWI Law at 877-593-1717 to discuss any and all issues related to your New Jersey DWI / DUI arrest.